NCBI-Codeathons/SARS-CoV-2-host-genes/README.md

 - 0-based start coordinates, 1-based end coordinates
 - File sorting by column 1 primary, column 2 secondary (chr and start positions, `sort -k1,1 -k2,2n` on command line)
 - Score (column 5) is irrelevant to this output but requires an integer, so value 1 is used here
-- The GeneID is indicated in column 4 (the only descriptive/label column), and may be joined via an underscore to other pertinent identifiable information for the feature.
+- The GeneID is indicated in column 4, and may be joined via an underscore to other pertinent identifiable information for the feature.
 The name/label does not include spaces.
 - The relevant strand in column 6 is indicated by either '+' or '-'.
 All gene-related features in this output are strand-specific.

 ### Non-sequence metadata